 Open-Air Bus Tour Pittsburgh: What To Do for a City Intro

-For a great introduction to the city, join a fun and informative 2-hour bus tour that swings by all the city’s top attractions.
-The bus is a great option for visitors who have just one day in Pittsburgh and want to see the highlights of the city.
+For a great introduction to the city, join a fun and informative 2-hour bus tour that swings by all the top attractions.
+The bus is a great option for visitors who have just one day in Pittsburgh and want to be sure to see all the highlights.
 Get tickets here!